Photo by Gregory Pappas on Unsplash

 So when do we get deep sleep?

-In each sleep cycle there are several phases to sleep (see the image below) and we go through these cycles approximately four times in an eight-hour period.
-However, we only have two cycles of this deep sleep (stage 4) which has this anxiolytic (anxiety-relieving) effect.
+In each sleep cycle there are several phases to sleep (see the image below) and you go through these cycles approximately four times in an eight-hour period.
+However, deep sleep only occurs in the first two cycles of sleep (stage 4) and it is deep sleep which has this anxiolytic (anxiety-relieving) effect.

 There are 3 simple steps to this Evening Mind Clearance technique created by Siimon Reynolds.
 So as you lie down in bed preparing for sleep, we’ll use the power of positive thinking to reduce anxiety: